 Sales and marketing expenses consist primarily of employee-related expenses for our direct sales and marketing staff, including wages, commissions, stock-based compensation, bonuses, benefits, marketing expenses and other related costs.
-We capitalize certain selling and commission costs related to new contracts or purchases of additional services by our existing clients and amortize them over a period of 7 years, which we previously expensed as incurred before the adoption of Topic 606 in fiscal 2019.
-We pay commissions the following month after the start of service, and bonuses paid to sales personnel for attainment of certain annual performance criteria are accrued in the fiscal year and are subsequently paid annually in the first fiscal quarter of the following year.
+Our sales personnel earn commissions and bonuses for attainment of certain performance criteria based upon new sales throughout the fiscal year.
+We capitalize certain selling and commission costs related to new contracts or purchases of additional services by our existing clients and amortize them over a period of 7 years.